Gunthorpe, Peterborough

-Gunthorpe is a residential area of the city of Peterborough, in the unparished area of Peterborough, in the Peterborough district, in the ceremonial county of Cambridgeshire, England.
+Gunthorpe is a residential area of the city of Peterborough, in the ceremonial county of Cambridgeshire, England.
 Since 2015 Gunthorpe has its own ward within Peterborough City Council that also encompasses parts of South Werrington.

 Development in Gunthorpe has been ongoing since the 1950s.
 The new Roman Fields development is in progress across the A15 and will include parks and a new academy.
 Development at the Roman Fields has been concurrent since 2006.

 There has also been activity in the north of Paston which is now Gunthorpe Ridings- a large development dating back to 1982 to 1988 by Wilcon Homes.
 Previously Wilcon Homes's area office was located on Meal's Gate.

 On the primary road going straight through Gunthorpe, there is two shop units, a pub and school.
 The school being opened as a primary school in 1975 and the 2 shop units and pub all opening with the Wilcon Homes development although the shop units have switched firms multiple times.